github/codeql/change-notes/1.18/analysis-javascript.md

 * Modelling of data flow through destructuring assignments has been improved.
 This may give additional results for the security queries and other queries that rely on data flow.

+* Modelling of global variables has been improved.
+This may give more true-positive results and fewer false-positive results for a variety of queries.

 * Modelling of taint flow through the array operations `map` and `join` has been improved.
 This may give additional results for the security queries.

 * Support for popular libraries has been improved.
 Consequently, queries may produce more results on code bases that use the following libraries: